edubonifs/multicluster-canary/README.md

 # Multicluster-Canary

+:mag: The _main_ branch of this repository uses AWS as Cloud Provider.
+Switch to _k8s-kvm_ branch to deploy the same lab in KVM

 This lab will consist on one mgmt cluster which will be named the hub cluster, in which we will have argoCD hub running.

 We will have two workload clusters, in which we will install istio in multicluster primary-primary mode; each of the will have the helloworld-v1 application.